polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 ## Building Your First PolySwarm Microengine

 This tutorial will step you through building your very first PolySwarm Microengine - a `hello world` Microengine capable of detecting the EICAR test file (and nothing else).
-You'll start with `microengine-scratch`, a Microengine that lacks an "Analysis Backed", and end up with `microengine-eicar`, a simple Microengine with a trivial EICAR-detecting Analysis Backend.
+We'll start with a "scratch" Microengine that lacks an "Analysis Backed", and iterate toward a simple Microengine with a trivial EICAR-detecting Analysis Backend.

-For those anxious for the code, this guide will reference and build on:
-* [**microengine**](https://github.com/polyswarm/polyswarm-client/tree/master/src/microengine): an extensible Microengine with configurable backends
-* [**polyswarmd**](https://github.com/polyswarm/polyswarmd): the PolySwarm daemon that abstracts away Ethereum and IPFS idiosyncrasies, allowing you to focus on Microengine development
-* [**contracts**](https://github.com/polyswarm/contracts): the contracts that all Microengines must support
-* [**orchestration**](https://github.com/polyswarm/orchestration): An example test network setup for local development

-Without further ado, let's get started!

-### Microengine Components
+### Breaking Down Microengines

 Conceptually, a Microengine is composed of:

 1. `N` **analysis backends**: the scanners that ingest artifacts (files) and determine `malicious` or `benign`.
 1. `1` **verdict distillation engine**: ingests analysis backend(s) output, distills to a single `verdict` + a `confidence interval`
 1. `1` **staking engine**: ingests verdict distillation output and market / competitive information and produces a `stake` in units of Nectar (NCT)

-### What Microengines Do

 Microengines are Security Experts' autonomous representatives in the PolySwarm marketplace.
 They handle everything from scanning files to placing stakes on assertions concerning the malintent of files.